-Table 3: Unit Labor Costs in China and the Kyrgyz Republic, 2017 China Kyrgyz Republic Average wage (PPP), international dollars per month 1,745 683 GDP per employed (PPP), international dollars per year 27,153 8,565 Unit labor costs, % of GDP per employed 77.1 95.6 Source: WDL National Statistical Committee of the Kyrdyz Republic tradesconomics con own calculations
+Table 3: Unit Labor Costs in China and the Kyrgyz Republic, 2017 China Kyrgyz Republic Average wage (PPP), international dollars per month 1,745 683 GDP per employed (PPP), international dollars per year 27,153 8,565 Unit labor costs, % of GDP per employed 77.1 95.6

+Source: WDI, National Statistical Committee of the Kyrgyz Republic, tradeeconomics.com, own calculations

-This average wage is for the formal under some the ryg_2 repeating tradeconfingth and contraction of the Kyrgyz Republic (according to official statistics, more than 70 percent of all employed work in informal economy).
+^{} This average wage is for the formal urban sector, which represents a smaller part of the economy of the Kyrgyz Republic (according to official statistics, more than 70 percent of all employed work in informal economy).
 If incomes of workers in informal economy are lower than in formal, then the average wage value reported in the table may be biased upwards.
 It might be that the respective value for China is also for the formal sector.
 A detailed sector-specific analysis is needed in order to more accurately assess the unit labor costs ratio.